HBenpitsu/miraibo/doc/directory-policy.md

 When `model` layer want to invoke `ui` event, it requires a `commander` to invoke event.

 For more detail of features and responsibilities of each sublayer, check out `project-design.md`.

-# doc

-In `doc` directory, general documents are located.